forkiesassds/MCGalaxy-Stuff/README.md

 ## ServerSettingCmdPlugin.cs
 Plugin that adds commands to view and manage server settings from ingame.
 ## MessageConsent.cs
 Plugin that makes everyone require to confirm if they should see any message sent by anyone.
+Was made mostly as a joke.
 ## LoginToLastPosPlugin.cs
 This plugin makes players login at their last position.
 This includes the map they were on and precise position and orientation.
 ## BetacraftV2Heartbeat.cs